arobson/consequent/README.md

  * `eventThreshold` - set the number of events that will trigger a new snapshot
  * `snapshotDuringPartition` - sets whether snapshots can be created during partitions*
  * `snapshotOnRead` - sets whether or not snapshots should be created on reads
- * `aggregateFrom` - a list of actor types to aggregate events from - this is advanced
+ * `aggregateFrom` - a list of actor types to aggregate events from

 >* It is the actor store's responsibility to determine this, in most cases, databases don't provide this capability.

 ### State fields

 Consequent will add the following fields to actor state:

  * `id`